agile-exchange/Shareversity/README.md

 2. We also forward all logs to datadog in the event further monitoring/investigation is needed.
 <img width="1314" alt="image" src="https://user-images.githubusercontent.com/60664640/204116571-16163a15-9d58-4090-b034-afaada3cab70.png">

 3. Lastly, once our website is live, it continues to be monitored.
-Every 60 seconds an HTTP test is sent from 19 different servers throughout the world, if any of these fails, the team gets notified.
+Every 1 minute an HTTP test is sent from 19 different servers throughout the world, if any of these fails, the team gets notified.
 <img width="1400" alt="image" src="https://user-images.githubusercontent.com/60664640/204238731-818b75f3-38ec-4978-aefb-b2d64c94fcba.png">
 <img width="1394" alt="image" src="https://user-images.githubusercontent.com/60664640/204239523-ff91ff5d-0743-44b5-b955-bcb5cc6362e1.png">